SachaCardonna/SachaCardonna.github.io/_pages/more.md

 <details>
 <summary><strong>Blood and plasma donation</strong></summary>
 I am a regular blood and plasma donor.
-I started donating at a young age and continue to do so whenever possible.
+I started donating at 18 and continue to do so whenever possible.
 I am particularly aware of the importance of donations for people with rare blood types.
 I encourage anyone who is eligible to donate and help address ongoing shortages.
 You can easily make an appointment through the <a href="https://dondesang.efs.sante.fr" target="_blank" rel="noopener noreferrer">EFS</a> website.

 </details>